Eloping in Ireland 2026: The Definitive Guide for U.S. Couples

 Guests: How Many, and What Changes

-Most elopements in Ireland involve just the couple or a very small group.
+Most elopements involve just the two of you, or occasionally a very small number of people: immediate family, a best friend.

 A romantic eloping couple shares a kiss beneath the sprawling, sun-drenched branches of ancient trees in a rugged Irish woodland.
 The bride, in a sleek white wedding gown, and the groom, in a brown suit, stand in a small grassy clearing surrounded by large, moss-covered boulders and wild ferns, creating an enchanted and secluded atmosphere for a forest elopement in Ireland.